GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 *Pixel resolution.*
 As opposed to the #fov, pixel resolution stands solely as a representation hyperparameter and does not fundamentally change the maps' informative content.
 Naturally, a higher resolution would limit any loss caused by the spatial discretization process.
-During our experiments, we noticed that imprecisions would arise within the map-shifting process when using a too-low resolution.
+During our experiments, we noticed that imprecision would arise within the map-shifting process when using a too-low resolution.
-The latter is performed directly on the discrete heatmap thanks to the OpenCV @opencv_library software library.
+The latter is performed directly on the discrete heatmap thanks to the _OpenCV_ @opencv_library software library.
 On the other hand, increasing the resolution induces a larger image fed into the neural network.
-As our U-net architecture is fully convolutional, the number of parameters remains identical when input size changes.
+As our U-net architecture is fully convolutional, the number of parameters remains identical when the input size changes.
 However, the computational cost is still impacted by such modifications.
 We have once more trained the neural network on maps of different resolutions between 64 and 256 pixels.
-The results, presented in @table:active_ssl:results:pixel_res, suggest that a finer resolution indeed helps with the localization process.
+The results, presented in @table:active_ssl:results:pixel_res, suggest that a finer resolution helps with the localization process.
 Although this parameter does not strongly impact precision, the recall is shown to be sensitive to pixel resolution.
 Training time grows from 5 minutes when using $p=64$ to 30 minutes for $p=256$.
 Inference time scales similarly, ranging from 30s to 2min 15s for the largest maps.